 Heads-Up: Synchronized Annotations In Google Glass for Television Re-watching

 Collaborative Project with Karan Pratap Singh, Sharon Lee, and Shawn Wu for eTV (Experimental Television Lab) @ Georgia Tech.
 Heads-Up is a Google Glass prototype that functions as a translucent second screen over the television while re-watching a favorite show.
 Our project focused on HBO’s highly acclaimed series, Game of Thrones.
 My role was background research on different uses of wearable and television technology and contributing to developing the user scenario, especially the photography/editing to visually introduce the features of the prototype.

 axure, user interface design, illustrator, collaborative design

 Designing Conversational Media: In Collaboration with Designers at the Mayo Clinic - Shared Decision Making Guide

 web design, basic coding (html + css), affinity mapping, information design, content management, drupal cms, photoshop, illustrator

 Georgia Tech Ivan Allen College Research Administration Website Redesign

 Managed and redesigned IAC Faculty Research Administration website in 2015 under guidance of Associate Dean of Faculty Affairs and Research, Dr. Janet Murray.
 The website contains a large quantity of time-sensitive documents, links, and templates requiring regular updates for faculty applying for GT institutional and major government-sponsored grants.
 New design was launched in August 2015, and kept through upgrade to Drupal CMS platform in December 2015 (I was the webmaster until May 2017 when I graduated from Georgia Tech).
 Previously updated HTML/PHP documents solely through a FTP Client - CSS design based on Drupal template.

 3D scanning and printing, research, digital craft, digital archive

 3D Printing: Digital Documentation of Archive at Center for Puppetry Arts

 Research project completed with Kristan Woolford.
 The goal of this preliminary testing was for eventual research on archiving historical objects by Dr. Michael Nitsche.
 In this case, the objects are puppets in storage at the Center for Puppetry Arts.
 We tested our available equipment in Digital Media’s Digital World and Image Group (DWIG) lab and CPA archival storage.
 Examining visual detail and looking at the ability of functional use of the duplicated objects was the primary focus of this project.
-Full research paper.
+Full research documentation.

 reflective design, research, design principles, wireframing, balsamiq